-Funded by a grant from the National Institute of Neurological Diseases and Stroke (NINDS), the Comprehensive Stroke Center at UC San Diego Health System is pioneering new techniques that could potentially extend brain-saving stroke treatment to more patients.
+Funded by a grant from the National Institute of Neurological Diseases and Stroke (NINDS), the Comprehensive Stroke Center at UC San Diego Health is pioneering new techniques that could potentially extend brain-saving stroke treatment to more patients.
 The grant, called the Specialized Program of Translational Research in Acute Stroke (SPOTRIAS), supports clinical trials in the following areas, including remote web-based consultations and hypothermia.

 Search open stroke related clinical trials in San Diego

 Neuro-endovascular therapies are minimally invasive procedures used to treat vascular lesions in the head, neck and spine.
 Using microcatheters and devices such as balloons, platinum coils, liquid adhesive and stents, the interventional radiologist navigates from the femoral artery or vein to treat the abnormal target vessels.
 Navigation is assisted by real-time, bi-plane digital-subtraction angiography and real-time fluoroscopy.